anatole33/LinUCB-secure/README.md

 `script_compare_spectral` generates Figure **7** in folder `experiment_spectral`.

-All scripts generates the figures using the results of previous runs, the `*.txt` files in experimental folders.
+All scripts generate the figures using the results of previous runs, the `*.txt` files in experimental folders.
 If you wish to run again the algorithms, uncomment in the script of your interest the line starting with `#os.system("python3 " + algo + ".py "...`